Azure/azure-sdk-for-ruby/README.md

 # Azure Multiple API versions & Profiles

 With 0.15.0 of Azure SDK, multiple API versions and profiles are introduced.
-With these changes, each individual gem consists of several versions and several profiles.
-The rollup gem also consists of several profiles.
+With these changes, each individual gem has multiple versions of the services and several profiles.
+The azure sdk rollup gem also consists of several profiles.
 The following section provides details on the usage of multiple API versions and profiles.

 ## Why Multiple API versions?